chankrrn/WRO-FE-YBR/elec/elec_README.md

 | Competition Start Switch | A0 |
 | Pi Communication | USB |

-The encoder uses both channels for quadrature decoding.

-The drive motor uses:

-- PWM for motor power request,
-- digital direction output.
+The encoder uses both channels to detect the motor’s rotation and direction.
+The drive motor uses PWM to control its power and a digital signal to control its direction.

 ---

-# 9.2 Raspberry Pi Device Interfaces
+## 9.2 Raspberry Pi Device Interfaces

 | Device | Interface | Default Device / Bus |
 |---|---|---|